Tag Archives: Mississippi River Trail town

-It’s a great place to shred some trails.
+Winona’s scenic bluffs are a great place to shred some winter, spring, summer, or fall trails.
 Enjoy the new mountain bike trail system in Bluffside Park, overlooking Winona, MN.
 The park offers over five miles of switchback trail fun above this historic river town.
-The mountain bike park opened in November, showing spectacular views of the scenic Mississippi River Trail in Minnesota’s Driftless Area.
+The mountain bike park will give you and your companions spectacular views of the scenic Mississippi River Valley in Minnesota’s Driftless Area.

 Two of the four new Bluffside Park trails are exclusively for mountain bikers, with two others multipurpose.
 Winter snow promises to bring out fat bikers and snowshoers alike.
 And as soon as we have enough snow on the ground, I plan to check out the new trail to share more with you.